EventStore/documentation/docs/cloud/provision/azure/considerations.md

 ## Network peering

-When creating peering links Azure require the user to configure a security principle referencing the application ID of Event Store Cloud, and also configure and apply a role allowing that principle to modify the network resource of the remote network.
+When creating peering links Azure require the user to configure a security principal referencing the application ID of Event Store Cloud, and also configure and apply a role allowing that principal to modify the network resource of the remote network.
 Event Store Cloud console provides the necessary Azure CLI commands at creation time, to support this operation.

 ## Disk resize